johnkerl/miller/docs/src/reference-dsl-builtin-functions.md

 ### splitkvx
 <pre class="pre-non-highlight-non-pair">
 splitkvx  (class=conversion #args=3) Splits string by separators into map without type inference (keys and values are strings).
+First argument is string to split; second argument is pair separator; third argument is field separator.
 Example:
 splitkvx("a=3,b=4,c=5", "=", ",") = {"a":"3","b":"4","c":"5"}
 </pre>